MonoTech01/Networking-Labs/VPN/Configure and Verify a Site-to-Site IPsec VPN Using CLI.md

 ## Step 4: Configure the IKE Phase 2 IPsec policy on R3.

 a.
 Create the transform-set VPN-SET to use esp-aes and esp-sha-hmac.

+I forgot to screenshoot for this step, but I listed my commands below:

 R3(config)# crypto ipsec transform-set VPN-SET esp-aes esp-sha-hmac